 - List every interrogatory, request and/or deposition question separately and explain why the objections are garbage and why you are entitled to discover the information.
 You can later take your arguments in this letter and drop it into your Separate Statement of Items in Dispute (pdf)saving you much needed time.

 - The Notice is not wasted space.
 The notice is to tell the court and opposing party not only the name, date, time and location of the motion, but the “nature of the order sought” as well.
 So make sure you state the exact remedy you’re seeking in detail.
-Also, make sure to list the nature and tile of all documents to be attached.
+Also, make sure to list the nature and title of all documents to be attached.

 - If you are seeking sanctions it must be in the Notice.